Posted on June 13, 2017 and last updated on October 21, 2025

 I couldn’t see an easy place to access the reservoir, since much of the land encroaching it is quite high.
 For easy water access, check out Little River Community Trail across the reservoir.

 Directions: (From the land trust:) Route 1 Entrance: From Belfast, take Route 1 south.
 The preserve is 100 yards south of the Belfast/Northport town line.
 Parking is on the right.
 When I visited in the wintertime, this lot was not plowed.
-Herrick Road entrance: From Belfast, take Route 1 south and turn right onto Perkins Road (near Northport boundary).
+In the rest of the year, there’s space for about five cars.
+For the Herrick Road entrance from Belfast, take Route 1 south and turn right onto Perkins Road (near Northport boundary).
 Bear left onto Herrick Road.
 Parking is on left.
 There is limited space, especially in winter.
 Probably enough for two to three vehicles.

 Let me know if you have any trail updates or corrections!